 Ontario real estate and COVID-19:

 It’s no secret that the global pandemic has dramatically impacted the Ontario real estate industry, from how agents perform their day-to-day duties, to how consumers engage in the market.
-The pandemic has been a fixture since early spring, so many of the rules and “best practices” that were established at that time remain in effect as we move through this second wave:
+The pandemic has been a fixture since early spring, so many of the rules and “best practices” that were established at that time remain in effect as we move through this third wave:

 Real estate remains an essential service, which means transactions can continue under strict guidelines.
 While agents are advising their clients to “hold off” on selling their homes right now if they can avoid it, it’s important to recognize that under certain circumstances, delaying the transaction is not an option.